 Once you’ve established a peer group, you’ll need to determine which metrics you want to benchmark.
 Consider organizational characteristics of each program (e.g., number of annual giving staff, budget), key performance metrics (e.g., alumni participation rates, retention rates), and strategic aspects such as the criteria used to account for annual fund revenue and the way staff are deployed to focus on leadership annual fund gifts.

 Next, you’ll want to collect the data.
 Depending on the scope of your benchmarking goals, you may wish to gather data yourself by reaching out to colleagues directly, or you may decide to hire a firm or consultant to conduct the study on your behalf.
 It will help to create a matrix to record and organize information (see the figure below).
 This will make it easier to organize and analyze the data and ultimately to determine where your program’s characteristics and outcomes are strongest and where you have the greatest opportunities for adjustments, improvements, and investments compared to peer institutions.

 When you’re able to put your program’s results into context, they highlight the elements that need attention.
 Assuming nothing disruptive has occurred (e.g., staff turnover, problem at the mail shop, economic downturn), the vast majority of your program’s parts will typically operate and perform the way you expect them to.
 But when your analysis helps to identify a trend or an outlier – either a positive or a negative one – it gives you an opportunity to act on it, to make changes and improvements.
 Doing so is being strategic and data-driven.

 Want to learn more?
-CLICK HERE for AGN’s webinar on Benchmarking for Annual Giving Success.
+CLICK HERE for AGN’s Webinar on AGN’s 2017 Report: Benchmarking for Annual Giving Success.